LTLA/CppIrlba/misc/parallel-sparse/README.md

 All simulations use a density of 10% non-zero elements with 10 multiplication iterations.
 All times are show in milliseconds per operation

-On the Apple M2 running Sonoma 14.6.1 (no OpenMP support):
+On the Apple M2 running Sonoma 14.6.1 with Clang 15.0.0 (no OpenMP support):

 |  Rows | Columns | Threads | Custom | Eigen | Custom (adjoint) | Eigen (adjoint) |
 |-------|---------|---------|--------|-------|------------------|-----------------|